pushian/ADSUM_TEST/README.md

  - Open the astro.xcworkspace and run the project
  - Click the "Load Map" button
  - Wait until the map is fully loaded
+ - Click any of the icons and observe that a path will be drawn on the map
- - Click the "back" button at the top left corner
+ - Click the "back" button at the top left corner and go back to the homepage
+ - Click the "Load Map" button again
+ - Wait until the map is fully loaded
+ - Click any of the icons and observe that a path will be drawn on the map
+ - The crash will happen after trying multiple clicks on the icons

 # How to fix the crash

-- In Build Phases - Copy Bundle Resources drag and drop : path.png (the pattern use to display the path on the floor) marker.png (the image used to display the start point (usually the user position))

-- add this to MapTestViewController.swift

-override func viewWillAppear(_ animated: Bool) {

-    //resumeRenderer will skip if the map has not been initialised. self.adSumMapViewController.resumeRenderer();
-}

-override func viewDidDisappear(_ animated: Bool) {

-    //pause when the view leaves the screen. self.adSumMapViewController.pauseRenderer();
-}